apiaryio/apiaryio.github.com/_posts/2013-07-25-Bam-this-is-Gavel.md

 If you are a Node.js ninja, you can enjoy using the [Gavel JS API][gavel.js]

 Gavel's first version is very thin.
 It comes only with a boolean interface which decides if a pair of HTTP Requests or Responses are valid against themselves or are not.
-We'd like to make this a starting point of a discussion about [headers validation][] and output format for [validation errors][].
+We'd like to make this a starting point of a discussion about headers validation and output format for validation errors.
 Feel free to submit an [GitHub issue][] and tell us what you want.
 We'll be even more excited if you contribute.

 ## Resources